jeevan9s/penguin-bot/README.md

 </table>

 ## Overview
 Put simply, Penguin is a platform for experimentation with intelligent robotics.

 The project began as a simpler, single-function rover for a course project (MREN 178 - DSA).
 My team couldn't deliver the rover in time so we scaled down.
-I had already started with preparing hardware, this pushed me to adopt the project into my own, and I had the intent to expand it past maze-solving.
+I had already started with hardware, which pushed me to adopt the project into my own, with the the intent to expand it past maze-solving.

+After that term (Winter '26), I designed a controller PCB and the necessary compoments for the chassis.
+Now its June, and I'm documenting everything.
 ## Features

 ## Architecture